Tuesday, July 20, 2010

 Charter schools are public, nonsectarian schools created through a contract between the operators and the sponsoring school board, according to the Department of Public Instruction.

-Wisconsin charter school law gives charter schools freedom from most state rules and regulations in exchange for greater accountability for results.
+The Wisconsin charter school law gives charter schools freedom from most state rules and regulations in exchange for greater accountability for results.

 The charter defines the missions and methods of the school and the chartering authority holds the school accountable to its charter.